corajr/heroku-buildpack-nix-proot/README.md

 Refs
 ----

-This approach is almost wholly lifted from Miëtek Bak's [Haskell on Heroku](https://haskellonheroku.com/).
+This approach is heavily inspired by Miëtek Bak's [Haskell on Heroku](https://haskellonheroku.com/), simply using Nix instead of Halcyon for installation.

 Credit to [Brian McKenna](https://twitter.com/puffnfresh/status/521647022135590913) for the idea of a Nix buildpack.